Cook Eat Well

 • For a super low carb meatballs and spaghetti dinner, make some zucchini noodles.
 Garnish with parmesan cheese or a vegan parmesan if you're avoiding dairy.

 • For the most traditional option, try them with cassava spaghetti, penne, or fusilli.
-They are made with cassava flour so they are gluten-free and paleo, although higher in carbs.
+They are made with cassava flour so they are gluten and grain-free, although higher in carbs.
 My whole family likes them and says they taste like regular pasta.

 • Serve them with a simple tossed salad and Italian dressing.